 It is recommended that you enroll more than one fingerprint in case of any injuries to your fingers.
 To enroll your fingerprints, do the following:

-For Windows 7
+• For Windows 7

 - 1. Start the fingerprint program.
-For instructions on how to start the fingerprint program, see "Lenovo programs" on page 12. - 2.
-Enter the Windows password as required. - 3.
-Follow the instructions on the screen to finish the enrollment.
+For instructions on how to start the fingerprint program, see "Lenovo programs" on page 13. - 2.
+Enter the Windows password as required.